 Ideas can come from anywhere at any time.
 Listen to the lyrics of a song -- how would you depict the ideas and idioms of the song with images?
 Read the news -- what pictures would help to tell the story?
 Where are you going next week?
 What pictures could you take there?

-.
+Dreamstime request forum.
 Read current and old requests.
 Often you will find ideas of things you would like to shoot (or illustrate) that you might not have considered previously.
 Other stock sites have similar forums or lists of currently needed images.
 Even if you are not a member of those sites, you can still view the lists for ideas.
 This Christmas decoration made from a glass box is one example of a topic I had never considered until I saw it requested in the Dreamstime request forum.

 Using Your List